PLANT CURATOR

 Read more »

-The composition of Dutch still life artist Joke Frima’s (b.1952) paintings, choice of plant, combined with her hyperrealistic style, give her botanical work a distinctive charm.
+The composition of Dutch still life artist Joke Frima’s (b.1952) paintings, choice of plant, combined with her hyperrealistic style, give her botanical work a distinctive feel.
 In some of her paintings we are drawn into sweeping botanicalscapes by getting a low-down, enmeshed perspective.
-In other works, like her still life arrangements, she manages to evoke a …
+In other works, like her still life arrangements, she manages to evoke …

 Read more »